 - a commitment to understanding and enhancing the outcomes of funded projects through our Impact Evaluation Process.

-Project teams are encouraged to contact Ako Aotearoa to discuss their project ideas.
+Project teams are encouraged to contact Ako Aotearoa’s Project Funds Manager to discuss their project ideas.

 - Read the Ako Aotearoa Project Funding Procedures and Guidelines 2017 (1.12 MB .PDF)